ezraroi/Human-AI-Collab/output/manuscript_sections.md

 This S\_e variable is not just a tweak.
 It is the Rosetta Stone that translates all my theorists into a single language and completes my model.
 The entire generative process is multiplicatively dependent on psychological safety.
 Let's write out the Final, Unified Formula based on all my documents:
 P(Growth) = S\_e \* S\_t / \|D-C\|
-- P(alpha) = The probability of generative psychological growth (i.e., metabolizable development via alpha-function in Identity Stakes work).”
+- P(alpha) = The probability of generative psychological growth (i.e., metabolizable development via alpha-function **when the work carries Identity Stakes**)
 - S\_e = Emotional Scaffolding (Safety)
 - S\_t = Technical Scaffolding (Guidance)
 - \|D - C\| = The Challenge Gap